LIVE MORE LIFE, BE MORE iIrish

 This Saturday, I will be watching the Kerry vs. Dublin match and cheering on Kerry from a Dublin pub.
 It will be a great game and I am excited to wear my vintage Kerry jersey despite the guff I might get from the Dubs.
 Up Kerry!

 My first column got more attention than I expected, so I hope you all enjoy reading and thank you again for following along.
 If you have any suggestions for traveling in Ireland and throughout Europe, give me a shout at [email protected].
-I’m open to all suggestions and any advice you may have for making my experience better or even making your experience as the reader more beneficial.
+I’m open to all suggestions and any advice you may have for making my experience better or even making your experience as a reader more beneficial.